Michael Boapeah: Glory

 Boapeah made his Glory debut against Florian Kröger at Glory 81: Ben Saddik vs. Adegbuyi 2 on August 20, 2022.
 He won the fight by unanimous decision.
 Despite calling for a fight with the top ranked Glory middleweight contender Serkan Ozcaglayan next, Boapeah was instead booked to face Glory debutante Sergej Braun at Glory: Collision 4 on October 8, 2022.
 Boapeah was knocked down in the third round, en route to losing the fight by majority decision.

 Boapeah faced Ertugrul Bayrak at Glory 84 on March 11, 2023.
 He won the fight by unanimous decision.

 Boapeah faced Ulric Bokeme at Glory: Collision 5 on June 17, 2023.
 He won the fight by a first-round technical knockout.
 Bokeme retired from the bout in the final minute of the opening round, after his front teeth were knocked out.

 Boapeah faced Sergej Braun at Glory 87 on August 19, 2023.
 The bout was a rematch of their Glory 81 fight, which Braun won by unanimous decision.
 He won the fight by unanimous decision.

 Boapeah was expected to challenge Donovan Wisse for the Glory Middleweight Championship at Glory 89 on October 7, 2023.
 Wisse withdrew from the bout, with an illness, on August 31.
 The title bout was rescheduled to take place at Glory: Collision 6 on November 4, 2023.
 He lost the fight by unanimous decision.

 Boapeah faced Serkan Ozcaglayan at Glory 92 on May 18, 2024.
 He won the fight by unanimous decision.

 Boapeah faced Ulric Bokeme at Glory 93 on July 20, 2024.
 He won the fight by unanimous decision.

 Boapeah faced Mohamed Touchassie at Glory 96 on October 12, 2024.
 He won the fight by unanimous decision.

 Boapeah faced Ștefan Lătescu at Glory Underground on May 1, 2025.
 He won the fight by a second-round technical knockout.

-Boapeah once again challenged the Glory Middleweight champion Donovan Wisse at Glory 100 on June 14, 2025.
+Boapeah challenged Glory Middleweight champion Donovan Wisse again at Glory 100 on June 14, 2025.
 He lost the fight by split decision.

+Boapeah returned to the Light Heavyweight division at Glory Collision 8 for the Light Heavyweight Tournament.
+He faced Luri Fernandes in the semifinals, winning a unanimous decision.
+He then faced Miloš Cvjetićanin in the Finals of the Tournament, winning both a unanimous decision, and the Tournament.
+This bout was controversial, as Boapeah seemingly landed several low blows to Cvjetićanin, most of which went unpunished.

+Boapeah made his Heavyweight debut at Glory 105, stepping in to replace Antonio Plazibat in the Last Heavyweight Standing Finals Tournament, after Plazibat had to withdraw due to injury.
+He faced Mory Kromah, losing via unanimous decision.

+Boapeah returned to Light Heavyweight at Glory Collision 9, entering the Light Heavyweight Grand Prix for the vacant Glory Light Heavyweight Championship.
+He faced former Glory Light Heavyweight Champion Artem Vakhitov in the Quarterfinals, winning via unanimous decision.
+He next faced former Glory Middleweight Champion Donovan Wisse in the semifinals, losing via unanimous decision.